Melapress/extend-2fa-methods/README.md

 	}
 ```

+#### backup_method_report_settings
+This hook includes the status of backup methods in Reports

 ```
 	/**
-	 * Fulfills the array of the report with all the values needed.
-Reports related - used for checking the user meta and determine if the given method is enabled or not.
+	 * Populates the report array with all required values.
+It is used to check the user meta and determine whether the given method is enabled or not when running user 2FA reports.
 	 *
 	 * @param array $settings - The currently collected settings.
 	 *